-Whatever road you and your loved one travel, you’re likely to face a number of difficulties.
-Engaging in a self-care plan will help you through the journey.
+Whatever road you and your loved one travel, you’re likely to face a number of difficulties while married to an addict.
+Engaging in a self-care plan which includes getting your own individual therapy will help you through the journey.
 Good self-care can help you keep life in balance and provide healthy coping skills when troubles come your way.

-Help for you both
+Marriage and addiction recovery: Help for you both

 Addiction can take a toll on your marriage.
 Still wondering how to stay married to an addict?
 The best things you can do for you and your spouse is to get help and take care of yourselves.
 Thoughtful strategies can mean success in navigating this difficult journey together – and can ultimately help your marriage not become part of the addiction and divorce statistics.